-Council controlled organisations: Christchurch City Council (ccc.govt.nz)
+Council controlled organisations : Christchurch City Council (ccc.govt.nz)

 Te Kaha Project Delivery Ltd (TKPDL) is wholly owned by the Council.

-It is the delivery company for the new Canterbury multi-use arena to be constructed by 2026.
+It is the company responsible for the delivery of the Te Kaha project (One New Zealand Stadium).
 The funding partners in the development are the Council and Crown.

-TKPDL's mandate is to provide governance and financial control of the delivery of the Canterbury multi-use arena including planning, design, execution, monitoring and control through to practical completion.
+TKPDL's mandate is to provide governance and financial control of the delivery of the Canterbury multi-use arena (One New Zealand Stadium) including planning, design, execution, monitoring and control through to practical completion.